Albany Residential College provides co-educational boarding accommodation to geographically isolated students attending local schools in Albany.

-Albany Senior High School is located adjacent to the College.
-It caters for over 1,000 Year 7-12 students.
-It has a long and proud tradition of high academic achievement, sporting excellence and a comprehensive cultural life in the school.
+The school is located, next to our college.
+It caters to over 1,000 students in Years 7 to 12.
+It has a long and proud tradition of high academic achievement, sporting excellence, and rich cultural life.

 North Albany Senior High School

-North Albany Senior High School is located 10 minutes drive from the College.
-Almost 800 Year 7 to 12 students are supported by a school ethos of care and diligence, putting the students first and foremost.
+The school is a 10-minute drive from our College.
+Almost 800 students in Years 7 to 12 are supported by a school ethos of care and diligence, putting students first and foremost.

-The port city of Albany, located 418km south east of Perth, is the southern gateway for tourism in the Great Southern region of Western Australia.
+The port city of Albany, located 418km southeast of Perth, is the southern gateway for tourism in the Great Southern region of Western Australia.
 Albany is known for its stunning natural environment and preservation of Australia’s heritage.